JOHNSON HUT

 Maintenance Status

-Johnson hut is included in the general maintenance agreement Permolat has with DOC for a number of remote huts and tracks in Westland.
+Johnson hut is included in the general maintenance agreement Permolat has with Department of Conservation for a number of remote huts and tracks in Westland.
 The Johnson valley is zoned as "remote experience," meaning existing facilities may be maintained, but not necessarily replaced.
-The access tracks haven't been actively maintained for many years.
-In the autumn of 2015 Jason Campbell and Mayer Levy of Permolat, and Bruce Polkinghorn, went in did some repairs, painting, and scrub clearance around the Hut.
-A number of structural issues weren't addressed and in 2022 the Back Country Trust used some Kaimahi for Nature funds to do some more maintenance and site clearance.
-Andrew Barker of Permolat has his eye on reopening the route to the Hut from the Wangapeka valley and went in and cruise-taped and did a preliminary trim from the Little Wanganui to Fugel Creek in August.
-He plans to do more trimming and marking when the weather warms up.
+The access tracks haven't been "officially" maintained for many years.
+In the autumn of 2015 Jason Campbell and Mayer Levy of Permolat, and Bruce Polkinghorn, went in did some initial repairs, painting, and scrub clearance around the Hut.
+In 2022 the Back Country Trust used some Kaimahi for Nature funds to do some more maintenance and site clearance.
+In the winter of 2023 Andrew Barker started work on reopening the route to the Hut from the Little Wanganui valley.
+In December he organised a team to fly into Kiwi Saddle cut and mark the route from the Little Wanganui to just below Little Fugel Creek in the Johnson.
+The fly-in was funded by way of a BCT grant obtained by the Permolat Group.
+Andrew went back into the valley in March to augment the trackwork that had already been done.

 Location